 - Yu Guo Former chief designer at Baidu, China’s largest search engine.
+Current city: Beijing.

-Co-founder of UCDChina5, and principal product experience designer at Alipay, a subsidiary of Alibaba.
+- Whitecrow Zhu Co-founder of UCDChina, and principal product experience designer at Alipay, a subsidiary of Alibaba.
+Current city: Hangzhou.

 - Co-founder of UCDChina, and director of products at Tuniu Travel.
+Current city: Nanjing.

-- Lytous Zhou Visual designer, UI lead at CK Telecom and author of the book UI Evolutionism8.
+- Lytous Zhou Visual designer, UI lead at CK Telecom and author of the book UI Evolutionism.
+Current city: Shenzhen.

 - John Woo Lead of the user-experience team at Google China.
+Current city: Beijing.